jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

  plugin by adding test coverage when tests are run.

-Of course this kind of mechanism is possible because _Java_ plugin test feature has been designed to be extendable but the idea is that a plugin can access or load any other plugins from its owning _commandSet class_.
+Of course this kind of mechanism is possible because _Java_ plugin test feature has been designed to be extendable but the idea is that a plugin can access or load any other plugins from its owning _Jeka class_.

 Let's modify the webReader plugin in order it can allow the url be modified from the outside.